 About RISE Alliance®

-RISE (Reaffirming Individuals Supporting Education) Alliance is a national center within LSAC designed to support the diversity, equity, inclusion, and belonging needs of student-facing professional law school staff on the front line — people in law school admission and financial aid, diversity, and student services roles.
-Empowered, diverse law school staff members add an important perspective to the work of legal education, helping to build a future of justice that represents a vibrant, diverse society.
+RISE (Reaffirming Individuals Supporting Education) Alliance is a national center within LSAC designed to support the professional development, enrichment, and wellness needs of student-facing professional law school staff on the front line — people in law school admission and financial aid, diversity, and student services roles.
+Empowered law school staff members add an important perspective to the work of legal education, helping to build a future of justice that represents a vibrant society.

 Jay Austin